tristanpenman/valijson/README.md

 Valijson requires a compiler with C++11 support.

+When building the test suite, Boost 1.54, Qt 5 and Poco are optional dependencies.

 ## Supported Parsers ##

 Valijson supports JSON documents loaded using various JSON parser libraries.
 It has been tested against the following versions of these libraries: